The Blog Begins!

-After eating typically (sort of) American burgers with my family (and my Patriotic Chinese Warrior, Sicilian Knight and Uncle Sam) I made a decision.
-I would spend one year celebrating the diversity of the USA by trying as many ethnically diverse restaurants as possible.
-My goal is to enjoy at least 50 culturally different dining experiences by July 4, 2012.
+As I looked at our decorated Chinese warrior and Sicilian puppet (and my grandmother's Uncle Sam doll) I thought about diversity.
+I half joked that I would spend one year celebrating the diversity of the USA, by trying as many ethnically diverse restaurants as possible.
+Then I got serious and made a goal.
+I would enjoy at least 50 culturally different dining experiences, by July 4, 2012.

 I use the word DINING in my list, because the experience is not just about food.
 I am one of those people who usually can't tell you what I ate at a restaurant a few days ago, but I can mimic the waiter's twang or describe the funky wallpaper.
 Although my dining goal involves eating different ethnic foods, I will focus on plenty of other aspects of the dining experience.
 I will share each dining experience with a rating!

 On July 5, I headed out with my husband for the first dining adventure on the blog.
-The view of La Fogata from Wilcrest Avenue, was not very inviting with it's bars and campfire artwork.
+The view of La Fogata from Wilcrest Avenue, was not very inviting with its bars.
+The campfire artwork was odd.
 But, inside this small Columbian restaurant there was a bustling crowd of Spanish speaking regulars and a warm, clean atmosphere.

 The fried sweet plantains were yummy and the Papaya drink made me thirsty.
 The food was quite tasty and not too spicy.
 I will give 4 points for food.